seandstewart/bardly/pending/problems/the-taming-of-the-shrew/uncut.md

 Yes, I know thee to be Signior Lucentio.

 **BAPTISTA**
-Away with the dotard! to the gaol with him!
+Away with the dotard! to the jail with him!

 **VINCENTIO**
 Thus strangers may be hailed and abused: O